vuejs/v2.vuejs.org/source/guide/components.md

 When you use the `template` option, the content of the template will replace the element the Vue instance is mounted on.
 It is therefore recommended to always include a single root-level element in templates.

+There are a few conditions that will turn a Vue instance into a **fragment instance**:

+1. Template contains only another component.
+2. Template contains multiple top-level elements.
+3. Template contains only plain text.
+4. Template contains only a `<partial>`.
+5. Template root node has `v-if` or `v-for`.

-If your template contains more than one top-level element or only plain text, it will still render correctly.
-However, the instance will become a **fragment instance** which doesn't have a root element.
-A fragment instance's `$el` will point to an "anchor node", which is an empty Text node (or a Comment node in debug mode).
-What's probably more important though, is that directives, transitions and attributes (except for props) on the component element will not take any effect - because there is no root element to bind them to:
+The reason is that all of the above cause the instance to have an unknown number of top-level elements, so it has to manage its DOM content as a fragment.
+A fragment instance will still render the content correctly.
+However, it will **not** have a root node, and its `$el` will point to an "anchor node", which is an empty Text node (or a Comment node in debug mode).

+What's more important though, is that **directives, transitions and attributes (except for props) on the component element will be ignored**, because there is no root element to bind them to:

 ``` html
 <!-- doesn't work due to no root element -->